 Mortgage Each mortgage loan referenced by its mortgage loan identifier number and comprising the aggregate of all principal sums, interest, costs, charges, expenses and other moneys due or owing with respect to that mortgage loan under the relevant mortgage terms by a borrower to the Issuer on the security of a Mortgage from time to time outstanding or, as the context may require, the borrower's obligations in respect of the same, and eligible to be added to the with its registered office at Laugavegur 182, 105 Reykjavík,

 Cover Pool.

 Nasdaq Iceland The main market of Nasdaq Iceland hf., Reg.No.
-681298-2829,
+681298-2829, registered office at Laugavegur 182, 105 Reykjavík (Ice.
+Nasdaq

 Iceland.